5 Reasons Not to Resign

 However, many people resign when they might not necessarily want to.
 When people resign, they often feel as though it is forced, or they had no other choice.
 Although your employment relationship may seem strained or failed, you should never resign because of this.
 Even if you feel you have no other choice but to resign, here are 5 reasons not to resign. .

 Constructive Dismissal or Forced Resignation Claim Are Difficult

 5 Reasons Not to Resign is important to understand.
 Firstly, if you resign and want to lodge an unfair dismissal or general protection’s application, you first hurdle is demonstrating that your resignation really was forced.
 Whilst it is your application, the onus is on you to prove the resignation was forced as it was you who ended the employment relationship.

-In order to satisfy the legal test for a forced resignation or constructive dismissal claim, the employee must demonstrate that the employer has taken action with the intent to bring the relationship to an end or that has that probable result.
+In order to satisfy the legal test for a forced resignation or constructive dismissal claim.
+The employee must demonstrate that the employer has taken action with the intent to bring the relationship to an end or that has that probable result.
 In the words of the

-Similarly, the Australian case of Mohazb v Dick Smith Electronics Pty Ltd, states that “an important feature is that the act of the employer results directly or consequentially in the termination of the employment and the employment relationship is not voluntarily left by the employee.
+Similarly, the unfair dismissal case of Mohazb v Dick Smith Electronics Pty Ltd, states that “an important feature is that the act of the employer results directly or consequentially in the termination of the employment and the employment relationship is not voluntarily left by the employee.
 That is, had the employer not taken the action it did, the employee would have remained in the employment relationship”.Mohazb v Dick Smith Electronics Pty Ltd (No 2),

 Resignation Is a Last Resort